-Water can soon pool on here as it spreads, rather than neatly travels.
-This can eventually cause water ingress and leaks through say the felt covering, plus turn into during cold spells and potential trip-hazard for people walking on here.
+Water can soon pool on here as it spreads rather than neatly travels.
+This can eventually cause water ingress and leaks through, say, the felt covering, plus turn into during cold spells and a potential trip-hazard for people walking on here.

-The solution though is often simple – a horizontal pipe stretching across from the bottom of one pipe to the top of another, therefore preventing water even needing to touch the flat roof.
+The solution is often simple – a horizontal pipe stretching across from the bottom of one pipe to the top of another, preventing water from even needing to touch the flat roof.

-However, with just a few pieces of advice with this as well.
+However, with have a few pieces of advice with this as well.

-Firstly, to position this at a slight angle downwards, so that water can naturally filter down by gravity.
+Firstly, position this at a slight angle downwards so that water can naturally filter down by gravity.

-Secondly, making sure this is right at the end of the roof so it’s out of the way of people on here.
+Secondly, make sure this is correct at the end of the roof, so it’s out of the way of people on here.

-Fourthly, check the downpipes and gutters of everywhere at the same time.
-Look out for signs of damp and water leakage, or wonky pieces that may easily come away.
+Fourthly, check the downpipes and gutters everywhere at the same time.
+Look for signs of dampness, water leakage, or wonky pieces that may quickly disappear.

-Plus of course, the gutters themselves being clear of leaves and debris, after all, this is always going to stop the natural pathway of water along these.
+Plus, of course, the gutters are clear of leaves and debris; after all, this will permanently stop the natural pathway of water along these.

-Fifthly, to check the joints between sections of pipe, as these typically fail over time and begin causing classic water leaks and issues.
+Fifthly, check the joints between pipe sections, as these typically fail over time and begin causing classic water leaks and issues.

-And sixthly, that they are looking as good as they can do, because you really want them to hide well and not stand out too much.
+And sixthly, they look as good as they can because you want them to hide well and not stand out too much.
 So maybe black plastic material to match others, or making sure any metal ones are not rusting away.

 Need any more help?
 Then as good local Birmingham and Black Country roofers, contact us today for more help and advice.